university-subject/Computer-Science/data-structure/data-structure-in-c-note.md

-collect and note by JingShing
+collected and noted by JingShing

 # Data Structure in C